 Also, if you place your thermostat in an area that does not accurately represent your home’s temperature, the device may send conflicting signals to the heat pump.
 Avoid locating the thermostat near the kitchen or windows and doors.

 Consider placing the thermostat in a centrally located room in your home where it reads the temperatures accurately.
-Also, you can contact one of our service technicians to inspect the thermostat and ascertain that communication between the device and the thermostat is occurring successfully.
+Also, you can contact one of our service technicians to inspect the thermostat and ensure proper system communication.

 An air filter protects you and your family from pollutants that lower indoor air quality by trapping them in the mesh.
 These contaminants include pet dander, pollen, dust and debris.